jordanskole/IoT/README.md

 * [Mailbox](#) - can tell if there is mail, or if the postal worker has visited, and if there is mail in the mailbox
 * [Washing Machine](#) - can tell if the washer/dryer has finished
 * [Keychain/Racks](#) - can tell who is home (or at least what cars).
 Requires people hang keys on hooks.
+* [Jarvis](#) - Voice recognition.
+Can tell you information about your house, adjust the thermostat, etc.